Culture of Syria: Literature

 Syrians have contributed to Arabic literature for centuries, and Syrian writers played a crucial role in the nahda or Arab literary and cultural revival of the 19th century.
 Prominent contemporary Syrian writers include, among others, Adonis, Muhammad Maghout, Haidar Haidar, Ghada al-Samman, Nizar Qabbani and Zakariyya Tamer.

 In 1948, the partitioning of neighbouring Palestine and the establishment of Israel brought about a new turning point in Syrian writing.
 Adab al-Iltizam, the "literature of political commitment", deeply marked by social realism, mostly replaced the romantic trend of the previous decades.
 Hanna Mina, rejecting art for art's sake and confronting the social and political issues of his time, was arguably the most prominent Syrian novelist of this era.
 Following the Six-Day War in 1967, Adab al-Naksa, the "literature of defeat", grappled with the causes of the Arab defeat.

-The historical novel genre, which was made popular by Nabil Sulayman, Fawwaz Haddad, Khyri al-Dhahabi and Nihad Siris, is sometimes used as a means of critiquing the present through a depiction of the past.
+The historical novel genre, which was made popular by Fawwaz Haddad. is sometimes used as a means of critiquing the present through a depiction of the past.
 Syrian folk narrative, as a subgenre of historical fiction, is imbued with magical realism, and is also used as a means of veiled criticism of the present.
 Salim Barakat, a Syrian émigré living in Sweden, is one of the leading figures of the genre.
-Contemporary Syrian literature also encompasses science fiction and futuristic utopiae (Nuhad Sharif, Talib Umran), which may also serve as media of dissent.
+Contemporary Syrian literature also encompasses science fiction and futuristic utopiae, which may also serve as media of dissent.